aiven/aiven-docs/docs/products/kafka/howto/change-retention-period.md

 To change the retention period for a single topic, follow these steps:

-1. In the [Aiven Console](https://console.aiven.io/), select your project and then choose your Aiven for Apache Kafka® service.
+1. In the [Aiven Console](https://console.aiven.io/), select your project and choose your Aiven for Apache Kafka® service.

 2. Select **Topics** from the left sidebar.

-3. Select the topic from the **Topics** screen for which you want to modify the retention period.
+3. Select the topic from the **Topics** screen for which to modify the retention period.

 4. In the **Topic info** screen, select **Modify**.